Lesterpaintstheworld/aider/website/docs/unified-diffs.md

 ```

-aider_nova tries to be very flexible when applying diffs,
+aider tries to be very flexible when applying diffs,
 in order to handle defects.
-If a hunk doesn't apply cleanly, aider_nova uses a number of strategies:
+If a hunk doesn't apply cleanly, aider uses a number of strategies:

 - Normalize the hunk, by taking the *minus* `-` and *space* lines as one version of the hunk and the *space* and *plus* `+` lines as a second version and doing an actual unified diff on them.
 - Try and discover new lines that GPT is trying to add but which it forgot to mark with *plus* `+` markers.
 This is done by diffing the *minus* `-` and *space* lines back against the original file.